 Many employers will ban repeat offenders from driving company vehicles or even fire them.

 You may require an Ignition Interlock Device to drive after a recent DUI.
 If so, you can apply to the court for an employment exemption variance.
 This will allow you to drive company cars without an IID.
-However, you will not be able to use the vehicle for anything personal, nor would you be able to drive with vulnerable passengers or anyone below 18 years old.
+However, you will not be able to use the vehicle for anything personal, nor will you be able to drive with vulnerable passengers or anyone below 18 years old.

 The court will not grant your exemption if you are self-employed or wholly or partially own the company you work in.